 She borrowed a trap, and when Muffin returned, he would not go in the trap.
 So, I thought maybe he had ear mites or fleas, and since my friend could pet him now, she was able to put Revolution on him.

-We were not able to help Muffin in time, and I feel quite sad about that.
+We could not help Muffin in time, and I feel quite sad about that.

 The suggestions below are from what I learned while helping cats in my area.
-This includes Charcoal and Muffin, a very feral cat, Chloe (mother of my Nacho), and a few others.
+This includes Charcoal and Muffin, a feral cat, Chloe (mother of my Nacho), and others.

-Perhaps, something that I list will help in some outdoor or feral cats in the future.
+Perhaps, something that I list will help some outdoor or feral cats in the future.